HFLoechel/ConstrainedKaos/README.md

 allowed: 98324 from: 1048576
 Ratio of allowed sequences: 9.376907348632812 %
 Starting to translate to DNA.
-Translation done, constrained DNA is saved in output.fasta
+The translation is done, constrained DNA is saved in output.fasta
 ```
 And the following plot will appear:

 <img width="250" alt="Image GC50" src="https://github.com/HFLoechel/Fractal-Construction-of-Constrained-DNA-Codewords/blob/master/documentation/images/java.png?raw=true">

-For a codeword length greater 12 the application will throw a warning, that the heap size may be exceeded.
+For a code word length greater then 12, the application will throw a warning that the heap size may be exceeded.
 So for longer code words, the heap size of the JVM has to be adapted.
 The longest words we tested for were 16, which also let to a significant increase in the runtime.
-The runtime of code words lower than 10 usually takes a few seconds, depending on the set of constraints, and activating the plot function.
-The generated code words will be stored on the defined path for **-output** as a single FASTA file.
-The console output will inform the user, how many sequences are generated.
+The runtime of code words lower than 10 usually takes a few seconds, depending on the set of constraints and an activated plot function.
+The generated code words will be stored in the defined path for **-output** as a single FASTA file.
+The console output will inform the user of how many sequences are generated.
 In case of the usage of an input file, the user will be informed, if any sequence length exceeds the code word length.
 In this case, this input sequence will be ignored.